 We understand that civil legal issues can arise unexpectedly and have a serious impact on both your personal and professional life.
 Whether you're dealing with a contractual dispute, a property matter, or seeking resolution through the courts, our dedicated civil law team is here to support you every step of the way.

 Mathew Solicitors offer expert legal advice and representation in all types of contract disputes across England and Wales.
 We act for both claimants and defendants, helping clients enforce contractual rights or defend against allegations of breach.
-Our focus is on early resolution through skilled negotiation, but we are fully prepared to issue or defend court proceedings where necessary.

 Common Contractual Issues We Handle: